snowplow-archive/snowplow.github.com/_posts/2015-07-12-snowplow-r67-bohemian-waxwing-released.md

 category: Releases
 ---

 We are pleased to announce the release of Snowplow 67, Bohemian Waxwing.
-This release brings a host of upgrades to our real-time [Kinesis][kinesis] pipeline as well as the embedding of Snowplow Tracking into said pipeline.
+This release brings a host of upgrades to our real-time [Kinesis][kinesis] pipeline as well as the embedding of Snowplow Tracking into this pipeline.

 Table of contents: